JustinBlueSteal/TCG/README.md

-# Card Platform - Full Stack Application
+# Platform - Full Stack Application

-This is the boilerplate for a comprehensive TCG card trading platform, built with Flask and React.
+This is the boilerplate for a comprehensive platform, built with Flask and React.

 ## Prerequisites
 - Docker & Docker Compose
 - Python 3.9+
 - `pip` for installing Python packages
+- Postgres Database

 ## How to Run